Policies - AM-005

 11. Employee Signatures

 - The employee claiming reimbursement of expenses must provide an original signature on the expense document or submit the document with an electronic signature.
-Supporting the documentation must be maintained by the agency for those documents submitted with an electronic signature.
+Supporting documentation must be maintained by the agency for those documents submitted with an electronic signature.

 - An employee not able to provide original signatures due to physical disabilities may request a waiver of the original signature requirement.
 The employee must request such a waiver in writing from the State Accounting Administrator of DAS.
 This request must be: